ericzrinsky/exercises/exercise4.md

 ![New](https://github.com/ericzrinsky/exercises/blob/master/i2.png)

-Give your new document a name in the text box that says "Untitled Document."
+Give your document a name in the text box at the top left of the window.

 ![Doc Name](https://github.com/ericzrinsky/exercises/blob/master/i3.png)